OlofHarrysson/sticker/markdown/installation.md

 ## Easy Installation - Docker
 The easiest way to run Butler is through Docker, a program that makes it easy to share code projects with others.
 You can get [Docker Desktop](https://www.docker.com/get-started) for Mac at their website.
 See **Custom Installation** below if you wish to install the program differently.

-### After installing Docker

-###### Verify Docker
+###### Install and Verify Docker
-Open the Docker app.
+Download Docker and install it like any other Mac application.
+After installation, open the Docker app.
 It will need your admin password the first time.
 More information can be found at the [Docker website](https://docs.docker.com/docker-for-mac/install/).

 ###### Clone the git repo